 The name of the job is automatically detected during job creation.
 But you can change it if needed.
 This is pretty convenient if you want to make references to Hudson items (see Make a reference to a Job).
 Spaces in the name of jobs are not allowed.
 They are replaced by (_), in order to allow references.

 The name of the job and the latest builds are hypertext links that will be opened the corresponding Hudson section in a frame below the table.
 This is really convenient to browse Hudson interface while staying in the Tuleap interface.
 If you want to open the Hudson frame in a specific window, just select the ‘show only this frame’ link.

 The table provides also links to Hudson jobs RSS feed.

-Hudson service lets you adorn your personal and project dashboard with many widgets.
+Hudson service lets you adorn your personal and project dashboards with many widgets.
 To know how to add widgets to your personal dashboard, see Login and Personal Page.
-The procedure is similar to add widgets to dashboard project (see Project Dashboard Content).
+The procedure is similar to add widgets to project dashboards (see Project Dashboard Content).

 It is possible to make references to Hudson items in Tuleap.
 There are some predefined references (job, build), but you can also create your own references if needed (see Reference Overview for more details about references)

 The keyword to make a reference to a Job is: job.
 To make a reference to a job, you can use the expressions: